 - Where there is a failure to improve or change behaviour in the timescale set at the first formal stage, or where the offence is sufficiently serious, the sanction may be no greater than a final written warning.
 This sanction may only be issued after a further investigation and hearing. - A final written warning must give details and an explanation of the decision.
 It should warn the employee that failure to improve or modify behaviour may lead to dismissal or to some other sanction, and advise them of their right of appeal.
 A final written warning should be disregarded for disciplinary purposes after eighteen months.
 Where a lesser sanction is issued, the same right of appeal applies.

-A final written warning may only be given to an employee by a manager at group manager/FRS E/senior operations manager level (or equivalent) or above.
+A final written warning may only be given to an employee by their Group Commander (or equivalent) or above.

 Third formal stage